vijikarthi/flink-connectors-wiki/configurations.md

 ```

 ### Using PravegaConfig
 All of the various source and sink classes provided with the connector library have a builder-style API which accepts a `PravegaConfig` for common configuration.
 Pass a `PravegaConfig` object to the respective builder via `withPravegaConfig`.
-For example:
+For example, see below code:
 ```java
 PravegaConfig config = ...;